VaniliKate/week-four-IP/README.md

-# Pizza High Pizza Place
+# About This Pizza Ordering site

 This project is based on [Javascript CSS HTML](#TechStack).